Ikergune/firos/README.md

 Ent-to-end tests
 ================

-In order to test if firos is publishing into ContextBroker you can simply open up any browser and enter the following in the adress-line:
+In order to test if FIROS is publishing into ContextBroker you can simply open up any browser and enter the following in the adress-line:
 > CONTEXTBROKER_IP:CB_PORT/v2/entities

 If the Context-Broker returns a page with content, then everything is working.